Frequently Asked Questions about Weight Loss Surgery

 Q. Are these procedures reversible?
 What if I find I just can't adjust to eating this way?

-A. While weight loss surgery is reversible as a last resort, these are serious procedures that carry some real risk and must be thought of as permanent.
+While some weight loss surgeries are reversible as a last resort — the band can usually be removed and bypass can be reconnected to restore continuity — these are serious procedures that carry some real risk and must be thought of as permanent.

 Before any patient is approved for surgery, they must be ready to make a commitment to this new way of eating and exercise.
-In our program at Beth Israel Deaconess Medical Center, all patients are encouraged to work with a nutritionist, exercise physiologist, psychologist, and social worker in addition to a surgeon to ensure they are ready mentally as well as physically for this change.
+In an experienced and accredited weight loss surgery center, like the one at BIDMC, all patients work with a nutritionist, exercise physiologist, psychologist, and social worker in addition to a surgeon to ensure they are ready mentally as well as physically for this change.

-A. All of these procedures carry risks including bleeding, infection, potential problems with the heart or lungs, and the risks of general anesthesia.
-The chance of these complications is small, but they can be life-threatening.
-For gastric bypass, the risks also include leaks, infection, stomal obstruction, small bowel obstruction, and malnutrition.
+As with any major surgery, these procedures carry risks including bleeding, infection, potential problems with the heart or lungs, and also the risks of general anesthesia.
+The chance of these complications is quite small, but they can be life-threatening.

 Q. When will I be able to go back to work?

-weeks, depending on the type of work you do.
-Recovery with traditional gastric bypass may be longer.
+With laparoscopic bypass, band or sleeve procedures, most patients return to work within two to three weeks, depending on the type of work you do.
+Recovery with traditional gastric bypass is typically longer.

 Q. How much does the procedure cost and will my insurance cover it?